 - if you recruit international students the provider is listed on the Home Office Tier 4 Sponsor Register (if applicable)

 - you are financially stable and you can provide three years' worth of fully audited accounts

 An annual capitation fee is charged to you for each student you recruit through the UCAS system.
-This is currently £25.75 per student but can be reviewed by the UCAS Board from time to time.
+For the 2019 entry cycle, this is £25.75 per student, but can be reviewed by the UCAS Board from time to time.

 The minimum capitation fee is £2,575 per year.